9 Uses For Old Garden Hoses

 Deep Watering Pots

 Cut a piece of the garden hose that has the length of your flower pot and make holes out of it so that water can run out.
-Place this piece in the middle of your flower pot and fill with dirt.
+Place this piece in the middle of your flower pot and fill it with dirt.

 Giant Water Level